OpenwaterHealth/opw_laser/README.md

 ## License

-This project is licensed under the AGPLv3 License - see the [License](LICENSE.md) file for details.
+opw_laser is licensed under the GNU Affero General Public License v3.0.
+See [LICENSE](LICENSE) for details.

 ## Investigational Use Only
 CAUTION - Investigational device.
-Limited by Federal (or United States) law to investigational use. opw_phantoms has *not* been evaluated by the FDA and is not designed for the treatment or diagnosis of any disease.
+Limited by Federal (or United States) law to investigational use. opw_laser has *not* been evaluated by the FDA and is not designed for the treatment or diagnosis of any disease.
 It is provided AS-IS, with no warranties.
 User assumes all liability and responsibility for identifying and mitigating risks associated with using this software.